Generalized symmetry relations for connection matrices in the phase-integral method: Symmetry relations for the connection matrices

 The relation \eref{eq:fmtrsymm} has a fairly transparent structure.
 Indeed, assume we chose $y_\pm$ as a base system of phase-integral approximate solutions with $\g^{-1} z_0(\h\lmbd)$ as a basepoint.
 To implement the analytical continuation in such a base with use of known F-matrices $\f\F_{q,z_0}[\g\gamma,\h\lmbd]$ and $\F_{q,\tilde{z}_0}[\gamma,\lmbd]$, we have to either change the basepoint from $\g^{-1} z_0(\h\lmbd)$ to $\tilde{z}_0$ and apply $\F_{q,\tilde{z}_0}[\gamma,\lmbd]$ (right hand side of \eref{eq:fmtrsymm}) or choose an appropriate order of the base functions $y_\pm$ and apply $\f\F_{q,z_0}[\g\gamma,\h\lmbd]$ (left hand side of \eref{eq:fmtrsymm}); our relation reflects the equivalence of these two approaches.

-The change of the basepoint implies the integration along some path in the complex plane; thus, the resulting relation may depend on the path if the phase integrand have poles or branch points.
-This fact forces us to consider not only the final result of the symmetry transformation, but even how exactly it was performed; i.e. we have to parametrize $\g$ and $\h$ operators.
+A presence of the reconnection operator $\W \left[\g^{-1} z_0(\h\lmbd), \tilde{z}_0(\lmbd) \right]$ in \eqref{eq:fmtrsymm} implies an integration along some path $\gamma_W$ in the complex plane; thus, the resulting relation may depend on this path if the phase integrand has poles or branch points.
+This fact forces us to consider not only the final result of the symmetry transformation, but even how exactly it was performed; i.e., we have to parameterize $\g$ and $\h$ operators.
 This can be done by introducing of an auxiliary variable $\mu$ varying from $0$ to $1$ such that, for example, $\g_{cont}(\mu)=\unity+\mu (\g-\unity)$, and $\g_{cont}(1)=\g$.
-The integration path now can be determined in the following way: we have to decide what path we would use to change a basepoint from $z_0(\lmbd)$ to $\tilde{z}_0(\lmbd)$ and then trace how it deforms under our transformation.
+Then, the path $\gamma_W$ can be determined in the following way: one have to fix the integration path used in the phase-integral $\omega(z)$ from \eqref{eq:phsint} for the basepoint $z_0(\lmbd)$ (continuous orange line in Fig.~\ref{fig:recon}(a)), study how this path deforms under our transformation, go along this deformed path from $\hat{g}^{-1}z_0(\hat{h}\lmbd)$ to $z_0(\lmbd)$, and then perform just a usual reconnection from $z_0(\lmbd)$ to $\tilde{z}_0(\lmbd)$ as if there was no symmetry transformation involved.
+Note that $\hat{g}^{-1}z_0(\hat{h}\lmbd)=\tilde{z}_0(\lmbd)$ doesn't in general mean that the reconnection operator is the identity operator; in principle, $\gamma_W$ can form closed loops like the one in Fig.~\ref{fig:recon}.

-The relation \eref{eq:fmtrsymm} is actually a generalization of the symmetry relations obtained by Fr\"oman and Fr\"oman \cite{frpaper}.
-It takes the form presented in their article with $\{\f = \g = \h = c.c.\}$, where $c.c.$ stands for the complex conjugation, for the first case they considered and with $\{\g = -\unity; \f = \h = \unity\}$ for the second case.
+The relation \eref{eq:fmtrsymm} is actually a generalization of the symmetry relations obtained by Fr\"oman and Fr\"oman \cite{frsymm}.
+It takes the form presented in their article with $\{\f = \g = \h = c.c.\}$, where $c.c.$ stands for the complex conjugation, for the first case they considered, and with $\{\g = -\unity; \f = \h = \unity\}$ for the second case.

-\section{Symmetry relations and functional equations for effective Stokes constants}
+\section{Symmetry relations and functional equations\\ for effective Stokes constants}

-The symmetry relation \eref{eq:fmtrsymm} is exact and quite general, but it is not very useful from the practical point of view because F-matrices are usually used in a limit \eref{eq:cond} of small epsilon; thus, analogous symmetry relations for the Stokes constants appears to be more convenient.
+The symmetry relation \eref{eq:fmtrsymm} is exact and quite general, but it is not very useful from the practical point of view because F-matrices are usually used in a limit \eref{eq:cond} of small epsilon; thus, analogous symmetry relations for the Stokes constants appear to be more convenient.
 In the present section, we obtain the symmetry relations for the effective Stokes constants and discuss the consequences of the relations.